 But local advocates highlighted several other gender-specific barriers in accessing medical services.
-Taq Bhandal, a PhD student at UBC, pointed to “invisible, structural mechanisms” that limit the ability of women to access health resources.
-She also noted that women may be more comfortable consulting with a female physician, but men make up the majority of family doctors.
+Taq Bhandal, a PhD student at UBC, pointed to “invisible, structural mechanisms” that limit the ability of women to access health [resources].

 “I can see there being a power difference between physicians and women who access their care in that way,” said Bhandal.